Cover image

 • The Metric system, millimeters.
 All our familiar M3, M4, M5, etc belong to it.
 The system is typically used for screws, nuts, bolts, etc.

-So after purchasing a set of threaded inserts and getting frustrated with the fact they don't fit, I've decided to google a bit more, and finally found 1/4" inserts that were compatible with the tripod (with imperial threads).
+So after purchasing a set of metric threaded inserts and getting frustrated with the fact they don't fit, I've decided to dig a bit further, and finally found imperial 1/4" inserts that were compatible with the tripod.

 I've also found a pair of badass shiny 1/4" screws to use on the other side of the extension.